Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Effective Bertini theorems

 \subsection{A factorization algorithm}

-In this subsection, suppose $f(X,Y) \in k[X,Y]$ is monic in $X$ and has total degree $d$ (not necessarily homogeneous).
+In this subsection only, suppose $f(X,Y) \in k[X,Y]$ is monic in $X$ and has total degree $d$ (not necessarily homogeneous).
 Fix a positive integer $D < d$.
-The factorization algorithms found in \cite{Kaltofen} and \cite{CafureMatera} underlying Theorem \ref{thm:CM} request that $f(X,0)$ is squarefree.
+The factorization algorithms found in \cite{Kaltofen} and \cite[\S 3.1]{CafureMatera} underlying the proofs of effective Bertini theorems \cite[Corollaries 3.2, 3.3]{CafureMatera} request that $f(X,0)$ is squarefree.
 With slight modifications however, they still yield useful information when $f(X,0)$ is \textit{not squarefull}, i.e.\ when considered over $\overline{k}$, $f(X,0)$ has at least one simple root.
 We recall the setup for the algorithm; see also \cite[\S 1]{Kaltofen}, \cite[\S 3.1]{CafureMatera}.

 Let $\alpha_0 \in \overline{k}$ be a root of $f(X,0)$ such that $\frac{\partial f}{\partial x}(\alpha_0, 0) \neq 0$.
 Viewing $f$ as a univariate polynomial in $X$ over $k(\alpha_0)[[Y]]$, since the partial derivative at $\alpha_0$ is a unit, we can lift $\alpha_0$ to $\widetilde{\alpha} \in k(\alpha_0)[[Y]]$ satisfying $f(\widetilde{\alpha}, Y) = 0$.
 Set $\lmax = dD$, our desired order of approximation.
 Truncating, we produce $\alpha \in k(\alpha_0)[Y]$ of $Y$-degree at most $\lmax$ satisfying